Rules and Procedures

 The travel, accommodation, and registration expenses of the lecturer are consistent with the terms offered to the President, with an upper limit of $4,000.
 Those costs are usually paid by the Marschak Fund but may be paid out of the Society’s general fund as needed.
 The Executive Committee decides the location of the lectures.

 The lecturers are proposed by a Lecture Series Committee appointed by the President.
-The Committee is chaired by a former President and includes up to five additional members of the Society.
-Their appointments, which cover three selection processes, are staggered to provide some continuity.
-In addition, the two editors of the Monograph Series are ex-officio members but they do not have voting rights.
+The Committee is chaired by a former President and includes up to five (5) additional Members of the Society.
+Their appointments, which cover three (3) selection processes, are staggered to provide some continuity.
+In addition, the two (2) editors of the Monograph Series are ex-officio members but they do not have voting rights.
 In the spring of year t, the Lecture Series Committee will propose the lecturers for the year t+2.
-The lectures rotate among the regional meetings, so that over six non-World Congress years, each region has each lecture series once.
-The lectures normally take place right before or after those meetings in three sessions of 1.5-2 hours each.
+The lectures rotate among the regional meetings, so that over six (6) non-World Congress years, each region has each lecture series once.
+The lectures normally take place right before or after those meetings in three (3) sessions of 1.5-2 hours each.
+The Executive Committee agreed to provide support of up to $4,000 per lecture series for regions other than Europe and North America.

 6.8 Cowles Lecture